 A scientific model is meaningful only insofar as it generates predictions that can in principle be refuted by data \citep{Blumer1987}.
 We identify four concrete falsification criteria for the KSN model.

-First, the posterior growth rate $r = 2.01\% \pm 0.03\%\, \mathrm{yr}^{-1}$ is a quantitative prediction: if sustained observation of global energy production over the coming decades yields a growth rate consistently outside the 95\% credible interval $[1.94\%, 2.08\%]$, the exponential component of the KSN framework is falsified.
+First, the posterior growth rate $r=2.01\%\pm0.03\%~\mathrm{yr^{-1}}$ is a quantitative prediction: if sustained observation of global energy production over the coming decades yields a growth rate consistently outside the 95\% credible interval $[1.94\%, 2.08\%]$, the exponential component of the KSN framework is falsified.

-Second, the non-Gaussian structure of $\Delta P$ (Shapiro--Wilk $W = 0.925$, $p = 0.0014$) establishes that year-over-year energy increments exhibit path-dependent behaviour driven by identifiable historical events.
+Second, the non-Gaussian structure of $\Delta P$ (Shapiro--Wilk $W=0.925$, $p=0.0014$) establishes that year-over-year energy increments exhibit path-dependent behaviour driven by identifiable historical events.
 This is a testable claim: if future decades produce a $\Delta P$ distribution consistent with an independent-increment multiplicative generator with positive drift, the path-dependence argument is falsified.

-Third, the KSN variable $\mathscr{B} = P/\mathcal{H}$ predicts a monotonically decreasing trend as Bitcoin ASIC efficiency improves toward the Landauer limit \citep{Landauer1961}.
-If the Bitcoin hashrate growth stalls or reverses permanently --- for example if proof-of-work mining becomes economically unviable --- the KSN variable would cease to decrease and the renormalization would lose its physical motivation.
+Third, the KSN variable $B=P/H$ predicts a secularly decreasing trend as Bitcoin ASIC efficiency improves toward the Landauer limit \citep{Landauer1961}.
+If the Bitcoin hashrate growth stalls or reverses permanently --- for example if proof-of-work mining becomes economically unviable --- the KSN variable would cease to decrease and the renormalisation would lose its physical motivation.
 This is a genuine falsification risk that the model acknowledges explicitly.

-Fourth, the dimensional incompleteness argument predicts that no functional form fitted to $P(t)$ alone can resolve Kardashev's Conundrum.
-If a future author produces a model of $P(t)$ without additional state variables that gives both a statistically adequate fit to the data and a physically coherent Type~II timescale, the KSN renormalization is unnecessary and the argument is falsified.
+Fourth, the dimensional-incompleteness argument predicts that no functional form fitted to $P(t)$ alone can resolve Kardashev's Conundrum.
+If a future author produces a model of $P(t)$ without additional state variables that gives both a statistically adequate fit to the data and a physically coherent Type~II timescale, the KSN renormalisation is unnecessary and the argument is falsified.